 Every Christian has recourse to fervent prayer.

-When we are separated from our loved ones who need spiritual help, the one thing we can do for them is pray.
-We can pray that God will introduce friends, circumstances, blessing, bane into their lives.
+When we are separated from our loved ones who need spiritual help, the one thing we can do for them is to pray.
+We can pray that God will introduce friends, circumstances, blessings, bane into their lives.
 God can create a positive volition toward himself by sovereignly managing the events of their lives.

 Most of us do not know anything about agonizing in prayer.
-We know how to pray or say prayers except when we face the death of a child.
+We know how to pray or say prayers, except when we face the death of a child.
 We learn how to agonize in prayer very quickly then.